EB-2 vs EB-3: The Right Option for You

 On the other hand, the EB3 visa has less strict requirements.
 People who are professionals, skilled workers, and unskilled workers are eligible for this visa.
 As mentioned above, professionals are people with bachelor’s degrees or higher (or the foreign equivalent).
 Skilled workers are people with 2 or more years of relevant work experience.
 Unskilled workers are people with less than 2 years of relevant work experience.

-Many more people are eligible within the EB3 visa category, making it more accessible but potentially slower due to higher demand.
+Because the eb 3 visa has broader eligibility criteria, it may be more accessible to many applicants, although higher demand can sometimes result in longer wait times depending on visa bulletin movement.
 My team and I can help you determine if the EB2 or EB3 visa is more appropriate for you.

 4. Application Process